On Time, First Time, Every Time

 Parents do not have any right or entitlement to take their child out of school for a term-time holiday.

-Any unauthorized leave of absence could result in a Penalty Notice fine being issued.
+Any unauthorised leave of absence could result in a Penalty Notice fine being issued.

-- It is near or during exam or test times,
+It is near or during exam or assessment times

-- It coincides with the start of the school year
+It coincides with the start of the academic year

-- The school believes that it may have a harmful effect on the child’s education
+The school believes it may have a harmful effect on the child’s education

 SOMETHING TO THINK ABOUT……